 As you can see, when considering wireless speakers, there are several things to note.
 The fact that "wireless" doesn't always really mean wireless is certainly one issue, but, depending on your room layout and the location of your AC power outlets, some sort of wireless speaker option may be perfectly viable and desirable for your setup.
 Just keep in mind what speakers require to produce sound when you shop for wireless speaker options.

-For more on wireless speakers and wireless home theater connectivity, read my article: What is Wireless Home Theater?.
+For more on wireless speakers and wireless home theater connectivity, read my article: What is Wireless Home Theater? as well as my report on the wireless speaker initiatives being headed up by WISA (Wireless Speaker and Audio Association).